Basin Park Hotel Ghosts

 There is the often reported sighting of the young translucent woman who has steel blue eyes and cotton candy blonde hair, the little girl with pigtails in a yellow dress, and the various orbs around the hotel, as well as various objects moving of their own accord.

 Because of its haunted reputation, many guests come to the Basin Park Hotel to experience the strange happenings first hand.
-There are ghost tours of the hotel conducted every Friday, Saturday, and Sunday nights.
+There are ghost tours of the hotel conducted every Friday, Saturday, and Sunday night.
 The two guides for the tours are mediums.
 Aside from exploring the hotel, the tour also gives guests the haunted history of Eureka Springs.

 During the 1800s, Eureka Springs became very popular for its supposed “healing waters.”
 The waters of the spring were believed to cure various crippling conditions, and because of this, the little town’s population exponentially grew.
 By 1881, Eureka Springs became the fourth largest city in Arkansas.
 The hotel officially opened its doors to guests on the 1st of July 1905.

 Joe Parkhill did not spare anything to improve the hotel.
 Various entertainments were added, including horseback riding, fishing, dancing, as well as hayrides.
 He even installed slot machines and served alcohol even though it was against the law.
 As a result of this, rumors spread that his customers were mobsters.